 External sponsors include federal, state, local governments and private enterprise.
 They provide funding via grants, cooperative agreements or contracts where deliverables are identified and progress reporting is expected.
 The office enjoys a robust and close relationship with the development arm of the institution.
 Both entities foster excellent coordination in determining the best fit between opportunities and sponsorship.
-Additionally, SPARCS partners with the Office of Technology Transfer to ensure that NC State University remains in the best possible position to execute licensing agreements for intellectual property disclosed and ready for commercial application by our federal, state and industrial partners.
+Additionally, SPARCS partners with the Office of Research Commercialization to ensure that NC State University remains in the best possible position to execute licensing agreements for intellectual property disclosed and ready for commercial application by our federal, state and industrial partners.

 SPARCS also maintains primary regulatory compliance responsibilities, including human and animal subjects, conflicts of interest and commitment management, export controls, facility security matters, and research integrity.
 Our goal is to provide stellar continuing education necessary to facilitate the understanding of these critical areas of compliance as we endeavor to reduce the overall regulatory burden on the institution’s faculty and staff.
 This goal extends throughout the SPARCS’ organization and is illustrated in its motto to Achieve: